TarachaR/TarachaR/README.md

 <h1 align="center">
   <img align="center" height="60" width="60" alt="GIF" src="https://github.com/TarachaR/TarachaR/assets/67068918/c72a1e0b-7c39-4c43-96fc-dc72fec3a201" /> Hello & Welcome To My GitHub Page!
 </h1>

-<h3>Hello & Welcome To My GitHub Page!
-This is where I share some of the code I have written for fun or learning.
-I hope you find something interesting or useful here.
-I'm always open to feedback and suggestions, so feel free to leave a comment or a star.
-If you have any questions or issues with my code, please let me know and I'll try to help you out.
-Thank you for visiting my page and have a great day.</h3>

 &nbsp;

 <img align="right" width="600" height="500" src="https://user-images.githubusercontent.com/67068918/213999433-1efea580-a36c-46ff-9b6e-43c3251f9a9e.gif">

-<h3>Hello & Welcome To My GitHub Page!</h3>
-<p>This is where I share some of the code I have written for fun or learning.
+<h3 style="text-align: justify;">This is where I share some of the code I have written for fun or learning.
 I hope you find something interesting or useful here.
 I'm always open to feedback and suggestions, so feel free to leave a comment or a star.
 If you have any questions or issues with my code, please let me know and I'll try to help you out.
-Thank you for visiting my page and have a great day.</p>
+Thank you for visiting my page and have a great day.</h3>
 &nbsp;
 &nbsp;
 &nbsp;